diegopacheco/tech-resources/doing-better-in-AI-era.md

 3. Always do a lot of tests.
 4. Always understand everything you are doing.
 5. Always be proactive and take the lead, ask questions and be on TOP of everything.
+6. Always research, read papers, and check information, double check, LLM still halucinates.
-6. Always compare with other solutions, do benchmarks and different implementations.
+7. Always compare with other solutions, do benchmarks and different implementations.
-7. Always have great documentation and do great UI/presentations.
+8. Always have great documentation and do great UI/presentations.
+9. Ask for feedback, often and frequent, are you presenting? do many dry runs.

+## Aplied Learning

+All learning must be applied in day-by-day work otherwise is not useful for you and you are loosing opportunidies to do better and have better performance.
+Performance always matter and you must think about this, when people talk about your name, what they think?
+ * A) YES Mr X is a killer, I want him badly.
+ * B) OH No MR Z sucks, pls I pass dont need him.

+Everyboddy is being watched and measured all the time, you track record matters a lot, so keep in mind, what performance do you want associated with your name?
+The great one or a bad one?
+Performance is key for future improvements and opportunities, so you must be doing better all the time.